 What you can do

-Preparing a list of questions for your doctor will help you make the most of your time together.
-For temporal lobe seizure, some questions to ask include:
+- Write down questions to ask your doctor.
+Preparing a list of questions will help you make the most of your time with your doctor.

-- What treatments are available, and which do you recommend?
+- What treatment approach do you recommend?

 - Is there a generic alternative to the medicine you're prescribing?

-- Do you have brochures or other printed materials I can take?
+- Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, such as:
+Your doctor is likely to ask you a number of questions:

-- Can you describe a typical seizure?
+- Can you describe your seizure episode?

-- How long do the seizures last?
+- How long did the seizure last?